mat02/python-package-template/README.rst

-    test                  Run tests quickly with default Python. test_all              Run on multiple Python versions with tox. tox                   Run on multiple Python versions with tox. verify_lockfile       Assert that all the packages in Pipfile are in Pipf...
+    test                  Run tests quickly with default Python. test_all              Run on multiple Python versions with tox. tox                   Run on multiple Python versions with tox. verify_lockfile       Assert that all the packages in Pipfile are in Pipfile.lock

 Upon pushing your project to github, I suggest immediately running